tobinieil04/ML_Project/README.md

 ## Task:

-Modellen skal ud fra et billede kunne opfange om en hjerne har en svulst eller ej.
+This ML Model should predict if a brain is healthy or has a tumor.

 <br>

 ## Data:

-Datasættet Kommer fra Kaggle.com og indeholder scanningsbilleder af raske hjerner og hjerner der har en form for svulst.
+The Dataset is from Kaggle.com and contains MRI images of healthy brains and brains with tumor somewhere in it.

 ## Instructions:

 To make a prediction, you must follow these instructions for the program to work properly.
 - Click the "Vælg fil"
 - Choose an image you want to make a prediction on.
-- **NOTE** The chosen image has to be a scanning in black and white, any other image confuse the model.
+- **NOTE** The chosen image has to be an MRI scanning, any other image confuse the model.
 - When ready click the upload button and wait a few seconds.
 - If all above steps were done correctly, you should now see the image you chose and percentage of how sure the program is.